Mixing in two-dimensional shear flow with smooth fluctuations: Continuous forcing of scalar

-In this section we consider the case where the passive scalar field $\vartheta$ is determined by a permanent external pumping (supply) $f$, see Eq. (\ref{eq:25}).
-Then the passive scalar can be represented as an aggregation of blobs that were brought into the system by pumping at different time moments and evolved thereafter.
+In this Section we consider the problem where fluctuations of passive scalar field $\vartheta$ are entered into the system for a long time via external random supply $f$, see Eq. (\ref{eq:25}).
+Then the passive scalar can be represented as an aggregation of blobs that were brought into the system by supply at different time moments and evolved thereafter.
 This aggregation is a sum of a big number of statistically independent contributions if the correlation time of $f$ is shorter than the characteristic time of the passive scalar evolution.
 Then the statistics of the passive scalar is Gaussian, as a consequence of the central limit theorem.
 Of course, it is valid before averaging over the flow statistics, as it was for the decaying case, see Section \ref{sec:decay}.